National Operations Publications

-As a next stage in RISSB’s network rules program, RISSB is developing a set of rules based on the ANRP framework that the RTO’s can adopt verbatim and incorporate it into its network rules and procedures.
+As the next stage in RISSB’s network rules program, RISSB is developing a set of rules based on the ANRP framework, that the RTO’s can adopt verbatim and incorporate it into its network rules and procedures.
 The program seeks to develop, and rollout a number of detailed rules for industry self-mandating.
-A cross-industry ‘National Rules Industry Reference Group’ consisting of senior leaders from 14 RTO’s provide strategic guidance and direction for this project.
+A cross-industry ‘National Rules Industry Reference Group’ consisting of senior leaders from 14 RTO’s provide strategic guidance and direction for this work.

-A Code of Practice on the Development and Maintenance of Network Rules is currently under development and i expected to be delivered in the second half of 2021.
+A Code of Practice on the Development and Maintenance of Network Rules is currently available here: https://www.rissb.com.au/products/code-of-practice-development-and-maintenance-of-network-rules/

 The National Operations Publications

 RISSB acknowledge the positive contribution of subject matter experts in the development of all products within the National Operations Publications.
 Their efforts ranged from membership of the development group through to individuals providing comment on the draft during the open review.